 |Day 02||Fly to Lukla and trek to Phakding||2,600m/8,531ft|

 |Day 03||Trek to Namche Bazar||3,450m/11,319ft|

 |Day 05||Trek to Tengboche||3,860m/12,665ft|

 |Day 09||Trek to Everest base camp via Gorekshep||5,140m/16,864ft|

 |Day 15||International Departure|

 Everest Base Camp Trek Walking Hours

-On average, your daily trekking will involve 6-7 hrs trek on an increasing altitude.
+On average, your daily trekking will involve a 6-7 hrs trek at an increased altitude.
 Some days will be slightly longer and some will be shorter but be prepared to walk 6-7 hrs every day on average carrying your backpack.
 During rest and acclimatization days, the trekking hour will be shorter.
 The trekking hour each day may vary as per your fitness level but fear not, as you will have plenty of time to cover the everyday distance at your own pace.
 You start the trek at 8 am and reach the overnight place lately by 4 pm including 1 hr lunch break.
 There are numerous teashops and rest places throughout the trail so you can always rest and have a cup of ginger lemon honey as a booster for onward journey.

 Everest Base Camp Trek Map

 Above map illustrates the trail of Everest base camp trek.